dikaa7/simple-cv/README.md

-# cv
+# Ade's Personal Web
-this is cv dark mode
+This personal web is make with html and css only